Garden Grants for Schools, Communities, and NonProfits

 Applications will be reviewed once project timing and funding are established and awards will be applied to Growing Domes shipped in the 2025 calendar year.
 Through this grant, we hope to help even more communities provide a geodesic greenhouse to increase production and harvest year-round.

 Visit the links below for other nonprofit grant opportunities.
-Scroll to the bottom of the page to see previous Growing Spaces Urban Farming Grant winners.
+Scroll to the bottom of the page to see previous Growing Spaces In-Kind Grant winners.

 community members pictured in front of Urban Greenhouse being built in Harlem